 I meant to write about this on Friday when TV Guide’s Michael Schneider posted a piece about all the short orders for series next season, including GCB, Alcatraz, Awakening and Smash.
 But since none of those shows is debuting until mid-season, we never figured any of them would be getting 22 episode orders.

-While I suspectto perform better than the average Fox scripted show, at this point I can’t help wondering whether it needs to do significantly better than average, particularly if Fox isn’t convinced the show can crank out 22 episodes for the 2012-13 season.
+While I suspect Terra Nova to perform better than the average Fox scripted show, at this point I can’t help wondering whether it needs to do significantly better than average, particularly if Fox isn’t convinced the show can crank out 22 episodes for the 2012-13 season.
 It will take a long time to reach the ~88 episodes for syndication at only 13 episodes per year.
 That adds in the potential for complaints that “the show was off the air for 9 months and lost all momentum.”
-That probably means that Fox will have to spend a bit more marketing its second season and as Scheider notes in the TV Guide piece, Fox will already have to spend a little more on whatever Fox airs instead of the 9 episodes of .
-For me, all that adds up to 's fall ratings deserving a little more scrutiny than they otherwise would have.
+That probably means that Fox will have to spend a bit more marketing its second season and as Scheider notes in the TV Guide piece, Fox will already have to spend a little more on whatever Fox airs instead of the 9 episodes of Terra Nova.
+For me, all that adds up to Terra Nova’s fall ratings deserving a little more scrutiny than they otherwise would have.